syncrosim/rsyncrosim/docs/reference/datasheet.md

 - project:

-  numeric `Project` id
+  numeric `Project-class` id

 - scenario:

   numeric or numeric vector.
-One or more `Scenario` ids
+One or more `Scenario-class` ids

 - summary: